johnnyhuy/ubuntu-ethereum-miner/README.md

 ## Disclaimers

-I am not the creator of Claymore's Miner (miner zip stored in /miner/*.gz), this is an installation script to install an Nvidia miner.
+I am not the creator of Claymore's Miner (miner zip stored in /miner/*.gz), this is an installation guide to install an Nvidia miner.

 ## Automated Installation